verajosemanuel/SwimTheDataLake/content/post/2018-05-09-using-inotify-for-long-running-r-scripts.md

 So *inotify* came to mind as the obvious way to solve it.
 In case you don't know, inotify is a kernel submodule you can monitor in real time any file event with.
 Monitoring events like IN_ACCESS, IN_CREATE, IN_DELETE......using a CRON-like interface.
 You choose what to do and more important, WHEN to do it.
 Two events are key in my case: uploaded file, and end of API calls.

 So easy...but....One more twist.
 Running Flexdashboard process belongs to "shiny" user, while API calls are running under R user.
 Other users/apps can use API calls so they must be blocked too.
-Unix/Linux permissions are built so any given user cannot write/delete any other user's folder.
+Unix/Linux permissions are built so any given user cannot write/delete any other user's folder (obviously root can do it all).

 So Let's see how to monitor both mentioned events and circumvent permission issues.